ramixxx/intranet/README.md

 # README #

-Was originally written just to mess around with the basecamp API and tryout SQLLite
+Was originally written just to mess around with the basecamp API's and tryout SQLite LDAP Auth

 ### How do I get set up? ###